mark-bragg/PushPullLegs/README.md

 # PushPullLegs
-Workout app for the push pull legs regiment
+Workout app for the push pull legs regimen

 A simple interface for users to log and track their weight lifting progress.
 Exercises are separated into three categories: Push, Pull, and Legs--the three workouts.